The following is the text of Canada’s international merchandise trade report for March from Statistics Canada.

 The previous year’s customs data are revised with the release of the January and February reference months as well as on a quarterly basis.
 The previous two years of customs based data are revised annually and are released in February with the December reference month.

-The previous year’s BOP based data will be revised with the release of the January, February, March and April 2012 reference months.
+The previous year’s BOP based data are revised with the release of the January, February and March reference months.
+Revisions to BOP based data for the previous three years are released annually in June with the April reference month.

-Revised data are available in the appropriate CANSIM tables, free of charge.
+Revised data are available in the appropriate CANSIM tables.

 To contact the reporter on this story: Ilan Kolet in Ottawa at email@example.com